- severe sandflea bites,

 Euthanasia ... has become a widely discussed word in the (Third) Reich ...
 No life still valuable to the State will be wantonly destroyed."

-In contrast to this utilitarian view, Dr. Schweitzer stated:
+In contrast to utilitarian views and financially incentivized treatments, Dr. Schweitzer stated:

 "Ethics is nothing other than Reverence for Life.